d88w/vibe_coding_18_hole_golf_game/README.md

 ## How to Run

-Simply open `game.html` in any modern web browser.
+Download all files in the repo.
+Then, simply open `game.html` in any modern web browser.
 No server or build process required.

 ## Objective